 A functionality, library, or piece of code essential to the function of a different part of code.
 Without JavaScript, GoogleMaps cannot function as intended.
 Without GoogleMaps, the usefulness of OpenTable would be diminished dramatically.

 Every kind you can imagine.
-Here's a short list in no particular order: Bitcoin, Ethereum, Instagram, McDonald's, WholeFoods, Shopify, Heroku, Airbnb, Pinterest, SlideShare, Neiman Marcus, Basecamp, Groupon, Square, Fiverr, Spotify, Github, Hulu, EventBrite, SoundCloud, Zendesk, and Twitch.
+Here's a short list in no particular order: Bitcoin, Ethereum, Instagram, McDonald's, WholeFoods, Shopify, Chase, Heroku, Airbnb, Pinterest, SlideShare, Neiman Marcus, Basecamp, Groupon, Square, Fiverr, Spotify, Github, Hulu, EventBrite, SoundCloud, Zendesk, S&P, and Twitch.

 It depends on who’s answering.
 Decentralization is the common thread among responses.
 In particular, the decentralization of data is characteristic of Web 3.
 At present, this decentralization is delivered on blockchain technology.
 Several open source, versioned languages have emerged as building blocks: Solidity and Rust.
 Still, many languages that power Web 2, including Python and JavaScript, are critical to Web 3.